Skip to content

 2. Filter Mode: This can be either VGImage::FILTER_LINEAR or VGImage::FILTER_NEAREST.
 This controls how the image is filtered when it is scaled.
 The default is VGImage::FILTER_LINEAR.

-A full function call would look like this:
+A complete function call would look like this:

 $image = $vg->imageFromTexture($texture, VGImage::REPEAT_XY, VGImage::FILTER_LINEAR);